Jonathan Berek: Education

 Dr. Berek received his undergraduate degree in English literature and theatre arts, and a Master of Medical Sciences degree in biomedical sciences from Brown University.
 After earning his Doctor of Medicine from Johns Hopkins School of Medicine, he completed an internship and residency at the Harvard Medical School, Brigham and Women's Hospital.
 Before moving to Stanford, he was on the faculty at the David Geffen School of Medicine at UCLA for over two decades, where he served the Chair of the College of Applied Anatomy, Chief of Staff of the UCLA Medical Center, departmental Executive Vice Chair, and Director of Gynecologic Oncology.

+Career

+In 2019, Berek launched the Stanford Center for Health Communication, a Center conducting research at the intersection of medicine and the media with a focus on the spread of health misinformation.